GavrilenkoA/ML_mutational_learning/README.md

 **Data description:**

- ‘Label’ column: 1 - RBD is interacted with antibody, 0 - not.
+ ‘Label’ column: labels corresponding to whether the antibody binds this variant of RBD or not

   ‘Antibody’ column: type of therapeutic antibody or ACE2 protein.